CS 5600 - Computer Systems

-DescriptionIn this assignment, you are given a minimally functional thread system in Pintos.
-Your job is to extend the functionality of this system to gain a better understanding of synchronization problems.
+DescriptionIn this assignment, you are given a functional program loader in Pintos.
+Your job is to complete the Pintos system APIs so that programs can interact with the kernel and perform I/O operations (like printing to the screen, and reading from the keyboard).
 The complete description of this assignment and technical specifications can be found here.

 GradingYour project will graded based on the Pintos test results and the design quality of your code, each of which comprises 50% of your grade.
 Your code must compile and run on the CCIS Linux machines: we cannot and will not grade code that is running on your personal machine.
-You must include a design document named pintos/src/threads/DESIGNDOC in your threads/ in your submission.
+You must include a design document named pintos/src/userprog/DESIGNDOC in the userprog/ directory of your submission.
 Examples of how to complete the design document can be found in the Pintos documentation here, and a blank template design document for this project can be downloaded here.
 For more details on how we will grade your project, see the Pintos grading documentation.

 Submitting Your ProjectIf you have not done so already, register yourself for our grading system using the following command:

-$ /course/cs5600sp13/bin/register-student [NUID]NUID is your Northeastern ID number, including any leading zeroes.
+$ /course/cs5600f14/bin/register-student [NUID]NUID is your Northeastern ID number, including any leading zeroes.

 Before turning in your project, you and your partner(s) must register your group.
 To register yourself in a group, execute the following script:

-$ /course/cs5600sp13/bin/register project1 [team name]This will either report success back or will give you an error message.
+$ /course/cs5600f14/bin/register project2 [team name]This will either report success back or will give you an error message.
 If you have trouble registering, please contact the course staff.
 You and your partner(s) must all run this script with the same [team name].
 This is how we know you are part of the same group.